Bihari languages: Speakers

 The number of speakers of Bihari languages is difficult to indicate because of unreliable sources.
 In the urban region most educated speakers of the language name Hindi as their language because this is what they use in formal contexts and believe it to be the appropriate response because of unawareness.
 The educated and the urban population of the region return Hindi as the generic name for their language.

-Classification

-The Bihari languages fall into four language subgroups: